MSE Team Takes Home Top Prize at Architecture Competition

-For the third time in the last four years, a team of graduate students from the Institute for Software Research’s Master of Software Engineering (MSE) Professional Programs has placed in the top three at the Community of Information Technology Architecture Practitioners (CITAP) Student IT Architecture Competition (SITAC).
+For the fourth time in the last five years, a team of graduate students from the Software and Societal Systems Department’s Master of Software Engineering (MSE) Professional Programs has placed in the top three at the Community of Information Technology Architecture Practitioners (CITAP) Student IT Architecture Competition (SITAC).

-Sponsored by numerous tech companies, the competition attracted many participants.
-By the end of the six month process, the field of contenders had narrowed to 13 teams.
-In the end, it was Carnegie Mellon team members Neo Chen (MSE-SS), Peng Dou (MSE-ES), and Daniel Zellmer (MSE-SS), with the guidance of industry mentor Raj More, a Solutions Architect at Costco, who claimed first place for their impressive submission.
+Sponsored by numerous tech companies, the competition attracts undergraduate and graduate participants from around the globe.
+By the end of the four month long process, the field of contenders had narrowed to ten teams.
+In the end, it was Carnegie Mellon team members Eshita Agarwal (MSE), Gaurav Agerwala (MSE), and Hai-Hsiang (Henk) Hsiung (MSE), with the guidance of industry mentor Gaurav Mathur, Senior Manager at Monitor Deloitte, who claimed first place for their impressive submission and presentation.

 The competition, now in its eighth year, assigned each team the task of developing an architectural solution for a volunteer based non-profit organization that uses a website to build awareness of their mission and to promote volunteer participation.
 The mission of the fictional organization, based on a real-world analog, is to “Foster togetherness and Sewa (selfless giving) for the welfare of society” and by doing so, nurture empathy for less fortunate members of one’s community.
 The organization encourages engagement in the community through the process of sharing resources via in kind donations, such as non-perishable food items, rather than “donating to the needy.”

 Each team was provided a brief that outlined the current structure and operations of the volunteer run organization, the opportunities the organization wished to explore, and a delivery schedule that called for problem scoping to architectural diagrams to execution plans, culminating in a final presentation.